 1956: Spasm and Skiffle

-Skiffle became hugely popular in Britain in 1956 with Lonnie Donegan’s “Rock Island Line” starting a musical craze that would change the British music scene forever.
+Skiffle became hugely popular in Britain in 1956 with Lonnie Donegan’s “Rock Island Line” starting a musical craze that would go on to change the British music scene forever.
 Another hit, Chas McDevitt Skiffle Group’s “Freight Train”, featuring Nancy Whiskey sold in its thousands.
 McDevitt, often overlooked for his contribution to the skiffle craze, became so huge in the US for this song that he appeared on the Ed Sullivan Show in 1957; seven years before The Beatles.
 However, it would be Donegan that most credit with inspiring them to become professional musicians.

 Overnight, guitars that had sold in a few thousand per year were suddenly selling 250,000 per year.
 People joined skiffle clubs.
 Even the BBC, not knowing for keeping up with “the youth of the day” broadcast the World Skiffle Championship on television before launching a weekly radio show called Saturday Skiffle Club on the BBC Light Programme.